Jususs/dpp_docs/content/docs/projects/our_project/_index.md

 Our first idea was to get a car horn to play a "HONK" every time you use the bellow.
 That proved to be difficult, since the power supply would have to be rather large and we would need to use a converter to increase the voltage from 5V arduino output to much much more.

 ### Changing our way of audio implementation
 So, we scrapped the idea of the car horn and tried using an audio speaker.
 This little downgrade was to be expected and we quickly got down to testing.
-Since the power supply remained uncertain, we looked for a little speaker which required a low amount of voltage - alas it didn’t.
+Since the power supply remained uncertain, we looked for a little speaker which required a low amount of voltage - alas it didn't.

 ### We need more power
 Back to the drawing board, we had to figure out our power situation.
 In the end we used a power bank to supply the arduino with constant voltage and a - for now externally powered - audio amplifier to get the speaker to work properly.
 With this setup, we were able to make sounds and also adjust the volume according to the amplifier's adjuster.